Minister of Labour, Employment and Economic Inclusion (France)

 The Minister of Labour, Employment and Economic Inclusion (Ministre du Travail, de l'Emploi et de l'Insertion), commonly just referred to as Minister of Labour, is a cabinet member in the Government of France.
 The minister is responsible for employment, labour legislation as well as the integration of foreigners.

-Following Élisabeth Borne's appointment as Prime Minister on 16 May 2022, the minister is Olivier Dussopt.
+Following Sébastien Lecornu's second appointment as Prime Minister, the minister is Jean-Pierre Farandou.

 History

 The position was originally known as Minister of Labour (Ministre du Travail), created in 1906, and later, Minister of Labour and Social Security Provisions (Ministre du Travail et Prévoyance sociale).
 After its 1906 creation, the Inspection du travail (IT, Labour Inspection) service was integrated to it.

 After the Second World War, the position was renamed Minister of Social Affairs.
 In its current state, the position was brought back in 1981 (after almost a decade) under the presidency of François Mitterrand—as a result of the economic situation of France in the 1980s—to oversee issues of social exclusion, unemployment, racism, sexism and social justice.

 The seat of the ministry is the hôtel du Châtelet, an 18th-century neoclassical palace located in the 7th arrondissement of Paris.